AbdullahHamadax/OOP-Learning-Projects/README.md

 Before you start, make sure you have the following:

 - Java Development Kit (JDK) ☕
-- Integrated Development Environment (IDE) or Text Editor such as IntelliJ IDEA, or the one and only Visual Studio Code 🧪
+- Integrated Development Environment (IDE) such as Eclipse, IntelliJ IDEA, or Visual Studio Code 🧪

 ## 🛠 Getting Started